Seminole Tribe of Florida: Citizenship

 In the early part of the 20th century, the Seminole were still mostly full-bloods and had prohibitions against members marrying outside the tribe.
-In a 1999 interview, Betty Mae Tiger Jumper, chairwoman of the tribe from 1967 to 1971, said that in the late 1920s, Seminole medicine men had threatened to kill her and her brother, then young children, because they were of mixed heritage with a white father.
+In a 1999 interview, Betty Mae Tiger Jumper, chairwoman of the tribe from 1967 to 1971, said that in the late 1920s, Seminole medicine men had threatened to kill her and her brother, then young children, because they were of mixed heritage with a White father.
 She heard that other people of mixed heritage had been killed.
 Her great-uncle moved her family to the Dania reservation for safety.

-Similarly, former chairman Jim Billie, who also had a white father, recounted that, as an infant, he was threatened in 1944 by tribal men because he was of mixed ancestry; his mother and Betty Mae Tiger, then a young woman, saved his life.
+Similarly, former chairman Jim Billie, who also had a White father, recounted that, as an infant, he was threatened in 1944 by tribal men because he was of mixed ancestry; his mother and Betty Mae Tiger, then a young woman, saved his life.

 The tribe has since become more open to intermarriage.
-It also permits non-tribal spouses (including white or Black) to live on the reservations, unlike in earlier times.
-It requires tribal members to have a documented blood quantum of at least one-quarter Seminole ancestry.
+It also permits non-tribal spouses (including White or Black) to live on the reservations, unlike in earlier times.
+It requires tribal citizens to have a documented blood quantum of at least one-quarter Seminole ancestry.
+Enrolled citizens must be directly related to an individual listed on the 1957 Tribal Roll, the Base Roll of the Seminole Tribe of Florida.

 As of 2000 there were around 2,000 enrolled citizen in the tribe, with over 1,300 living on the reservations.
-The Tribe includes some Black Seminoles, including 50 living on Fort Pierce Reservation.
+The Tribe includes some Black Mixed Seminoles, including 50 living on Fort Pierce Reservation.